mozilla-iam/cis/cloudformation/PolicyTemplates/README.md

 > Note you still need to put in your MFA DEVICE ARN

-My creds generated in this manner are good for 60-minutes.
-I could set up additional aliases for additional profiles if necessary.
+Creds generated in this manner are good for 60-minutes.
+Feel free to setup additional profiles if necessary.